Outcome plots

 vapred package:

-• All the three packages have different ways of generating values of focal predictor.
+: to generate mean-based - All the three packages have different ways of generating values of focal predictor.
 For comparison, we use quantile and generate same focal values.
 Unless you want to compare with same values, this is not necessary.

 library(varpred)